 So notice we haven’t talked about making phone calls to get this information.
 Well, you can go and do telemarketing if you want.
 You can make your phone calls and solicit the information.
 It’s just that if you’re going to go on what we call a geographic base, which means you want to be within a certain radius around your existing accounts, you’re almost better off to do it by driving.

 Here is a success tip for vending professionals.
 Try to make a sales call a day.
 Make one sales call a day, and that means stop in somewhere on your route.
 Stop into one of the businesses you don’t have as an account.
 You drive by hundreds of accounts every single day.
-You drive by probably ten accounts going to the grocery store every day.
+Most likely you drive by probably ten accounts going to the grocery store every day.
 You just don’t realize their potential accounts.
 This is a kind of market research.
 When you get in, and you talk to an employee, you’ll find out what they know, are they happy, what did they like.
 And you want to listen to what they have to say because essentially they’re the ones that pay your paychecks.

 Now at the same time, we’ve walked in and talked to an employee, and the guy says “Oh my God!
 I’m so glad you’re here.
 You know this guy it’s terrible, and the food’s old, and it’s moldy.”
 We’ve gotten dragged into a president’s office one day by the dock manager, and he said you need to talk to this guy.
 Well, we closed that account that day.
 So while it sounds cumbersome, it works.
 It really does work.

 You can do the same thing for prospecting.
 You can do it at your local church or with people you know.
-You ask everybody you know, a) do you have anybody and b) are you happy with them?
+Ask everybody you know, a) do you have anybody and b) are you happy with them?
 There are a million ways the prospect we can talk for hours on this topic.

 But like we mentioned, if you’re going to do a geographically and you’re planning, you want to do it around the center.
 If you want to do the other way where you want to do a size comparison, then you get on the Internet.
 You get on the phone.
-You do your research.
-You say you know I want to find places with 200 employees.
+Do your research.
+And, say you know I want to find places with 200 employees.
 The number of places with two hundred employees is a much more limited thing.
 You can do the same techniques but it just takes a little bit more time, and you’re going to have to identify those prospects before you go in.
 Sometimes it’s easy; sometimes it’s not.

 4. How to Service A New Vending Account – Part 1